Oracle Database Server Discovery Fails with an Error Message

 Error Message: IO Error: The Network Adapter could not establish the connection

-Solution 1: The Oracle server is down, Please ensure whether the server is up and running fine.
+Solution 1: The Oracle server is down, please ensure that the server is up and running.

 telnet oracle_hostname oracle_portnumber